Skip to Main Content

 Collaborate with local animal shelters for pet adoption events where a portion of adoption fees goes to your cause.
 You can also bring in other local businesses like pet stores and trainers for a fair-like atmosphere that will get people even more excited about their new furry friends.

-Seasonal fundraisers are excellent opportunities for donations because people are already in a positive mood.
-Theming events around that good feeling can encourage giving.
-As we continue this list of 75 nonprofit fundraising ideas, numbers 18 through 31 will help inspire your seasonal events.
+Seasonal and holiday fundraisers are excellent opportunities for donations because people are usually on the lookout for events that speak to that time of year.
+Theming events around those seasonal good feelings can encourage giving.
+As we continue this list of 118 nonprofit fundraising ideas, numbers 20 through 41 will help inspire your holiday and seasonal events.

 Just about every holiday you can think of has a food associated with it that’s fit for a competition: Pig roasts or chili cook-offs are great options during the spring and summer; candy-making competitions can be a fun addition for Halloween; and Thanksgiving is a great opportunity to fight for the title of best stuffing.
 These are simple events that get your donors involved and allow you to boost funds through entry fees.